dmmnjaws/PAv-2020-2021-Julia-Parasitizing-Java/README.md

 ## TODO

 - <s>Fix wrongful conversion from Julia int to Java's long (due to Julia's int type being Int64, which maps to Java's long).
-Test: @jcall printer.compute(1, 1) should invoke public int compute(int i, int j) instead of public int compute(long i, long j).</s> Solution: there's no solution!
-We can do for instance Int32(1) and it converts 1::Int64 to 1::Int32.
+Test: @jcall printer.compute(1, 1) should invoke public int compute(int i, int j) instead of public int compute(long i, long j).</s> (*EDIT: Solution: We can do for instance Int32(1) and it converts 1::Int64 to 1::Int32.*)

 - <s>Support Static Invocations.</s>